 NOBUKAZU TAKEMURA – “SCOPE” (1999)

-For me, ten years ago, Nobukazu Takemura’s “Scope” LP the sound of the new millenium.
-Granted, I was only 20 at the time, but a re-listen to this record a few weeks ago made me glad to know not everything I liked back then would make me look silly today.
+For me, cheapest ten years ago, Nobukazu Takemura’s “Scope” LP the sound of the new millenium.
+Granted, one health I was only 20 at the time, but a re-listen to this record a few weeks ago made me glad to know not everything I liked back then would make me look silly today.

 Takemura is a prolific Japanese musician whose work straddles several genre lines, but the voice of his that I’m into the most is this one, the minimalist electronic doodler.
 And doodles these tracks are: squiggly, blurry and very, very charming.
 Allmusic sez: